The M8A1 Scabbard

 Key Features of the M8A1 Scabbard

-- Material: Fiberglass-reinforced plastic
+- Material: Fiberglass-reinforced plastic — tough but light

-- Compatibility: Designed for the M4 bayonet
+- Compatibility: Primarily designed for the M4 bayonet

-- Additional Components: Metal and canvas
+- Additional Components: Metal tip protector, steel belt hanger, canvas tie-down

 Historical Context and Use